 I stir it into my oatmeal.
-Rhat updated recipe is here.
+That updated recipe is here.

 Adding some whole grain barley to a pot of soup will improve your health as well as the flavor of whatever soup or stew you’re cooking.
 I often add cooked unhulled barley to salads or cook it along with a pot of beans.
-In addition to its robust flavor, barley’s claim to nutritional fame is based on its being a very good source of molybdenum, manganese, dietary fiber, and selenium, and a good source of copper, vitamin B1, chromium, phosphorus, magnesium, and niacin.
+Besides its robust flavor, barley’s claim to nutritional fame is based on its being an excellent source of molybdenum, manganese, dietary fiber, and selenium, and a good source of copper, vitamin B1, chromium, phosphorus, magnesium, and niacin.
 Barley has high fiber for regularity, lower cholesterol, and intestinal protection.
 You can find barley in many grocery stores or at Bob’s Red Mill.

 Buckwheat is a grain that is good for your cardiovascular system.
-Diets that contain buckwheat have been linked to lowered risk of developing high cholesterol and high blood pressure.
-The beneficial effects are due in part to its rich supply of flavonoids, particularly rutin which help to protect against heart disease.
+Diets that contain buckwheat have been linked to a lowered risk of developing high cholesterol and high blood pressure.
+The beneficial effects are due in part to its rich supply of flavonoids, particularly rutin, which protects against heart disease.
 Buckwheat is also a good source of magnesium.
 This mineral relaxes blood vessels, improving blood flow and nutrient delivery while lowering blood pressure—the perfect combination for a healthy cardiovascular system.